What are your ‘Health and safety’ responsibilities?

 In organisations where travelling outside of regular daily commuting is part of an employee’s role, you could include a travel policy.

-The policy should encourage people with hearing loss to plan their journey in advance, and leave plenty of time for unexpected delays.
+The policy should encourage staff with hearing loss to plan their journey in advance, and leave plenty of time for unexpected delays.

-Your lone-working policy should ensure that any person with hearing loss can easily make contact with appropriate colleagues, for example by textphone or SMS.
+Your lone-working policy should ensure that any member of staff with hearing loss can easily make contact with appropriate colleagues, for example by textphone or SMS.

 Where a person with hearing loss regularly works alone in an office, you should consider providing a flashing doorbell or vibrating pager to alert the person if someone wants to enter the office.